 Interpreting the Heat Map

-- The y-axis: The yield of the high yield market, or a portfolio pursuing the Polen Credit Opportunistic High Yield strategy, at the time of investment.
+- The y-axis: The yield of the high yield market, or a typical Polen Credit portfolio.
 The yield serves as the expected return of either the high yield market or such portfolio assuming no default losses.

 - The x-axis: The Default Rate Percentage.
-The Default Rate Percentage represents the annual percentage of the high yield market, or a portfolio pursuing the Polen Credit Opportunistic High Yield strategy, that defaults annually.
+The Default Rate Percentage represents the annual percentage of the high yield market, or a portfolio pursuing a typical Polen Credit strategy, that defaults annually.
 Over the short term, both the high yield market, and the portfolio, can be influenced by external factors.
-However, over the long term, Polen Credit has observed that company fundamentals are a more important determinant of performance.
-Therefore, Polen Credit believes that getting the credit story correct among higher-yielding opportunities, thereby minimizing default losses, provides the portfolio with the opportunity to outperform the broader high yield market.
+However, over the long term, we have observed that company fundamentals are a more important determinant of performance.
+Therefore, we believe that getting the credit story correct among higher-yielding opportunities, thereby minimizing default losses, provides the portfolio with the opportunity to outperform the broader high yield market.

 - Result (x,y): Expected return.

-Example: Consider the yield advantage of the Opportunistic High Yield strategy of at least 200 basis points (2%)
+Example: Consider a strategy targeting a yield advantage of at least 200 basis points (2%)

 If the market is yielding 6%, and experiences annualized defaults of 3%, it will generate an expected return of 4.2%, assuming a 25-year annualized recovery rate of 40% on such defaults.

-The portfolio is typically constructed with a yield advantage of between 2-4% while targeting default losses similar to the overall high yield market.
-Accordingly, Polen Credit believes that the portfolio is positioned to outperform.
+The strategy aims to construct a portfolio with a yield advantage of between 2-4% while targeting default losses similar to the overall high yield market.
+Accordingly, we believe that the portfolio is positioned to outperform over the long term.

 Default Rates in the portfolio would need to more than double from 3% to 6% before a yield advantage of 200 bps (i.e., 8% in this example) is largely offset relative to the broader high yield market.

-We target debt instruments that offer a yield premium to the broader market, and our exhaustive due diligence process is designed to mitigate the loss of principal (associated with default events or otherwise).
-This yield premium can provide a cushion amid periods of market dislocation and drive the strategy’s long-term outperformance.
+We target debt instruments that offer a yield premium to the broader market, and our rigorous due diligence process is designed to mitigate the loss of principal (associated with default events or otherwise).
+This yield premium can provide a cushion amid periods of market dislocation and contribute to the strategy’s long-term outperformance.

 We believe this investment discipline supports our ability to invest in compelling businesses with a meaningful margin of safety to their intrinsic value.
-Ultimately, we aim to construct portfolios pursuing the Opportunistic High Yield strategy with a significant yield premium to the broader market, without exposing them to incremental credit risk.
+Ultimately, we aim to construct portfolios with a significant yield premium to the broader market, without exposing them to incremental credit risk.